section-engineering-education/engineering-education/content/articles/creating-chatbot-using-natural-language-processing-in-python/index.md

-A bot is a computer program that performs predetermined tasks.
-The bots are programmed to do certain tasks automatically.
+A bot is a computer program that performs predetermined tasks automatically.
 It is the goal of the bots to perform human duties in the same way that humans did in the past.
 In a nutshell, they mimic human behaviour.

-We'll design a conversational interface for our chatbot using natural language processing.
+We'll design a conversational interface for our chatbot using natural language processing in this tutorial.

 ### Prerequisites
 - Have a basic knowledge of [Python](https://www.python.org/).